JuliaEarth/GeoStats.jl/README.md

-- [MLKernels.jl](https://github.com/trthatcher/MLKernels.jl) &mdash; Spatial structure can be represented in many different forms: covariance, variogram, correlogram, etc. Variograms are more general than covariance kernels according to the intrinsically stationary property.
+- [MLKernels.jl](https://github.com/trthatcher/MLKernels.jl) &mdash; Spatial structure can be represented in many different forms: covariance, variogram, correlogram, etc. Variograms are more general than covariance kernels according to the intrinsic stationary property.
 This means that there are variogram models with no covariance counterpart.
 Furthermore, empirical variograms can be easily estimated from the data (in various directions) with an efficient procedure.
 GeoStats.jl treats variograms as first-class objects, see the